 Annual rental payments are based on the FSA established rental rate for the soils in the offered acreage.
 Annual rental payments are issued shortly after October 1 each year.

 Cost share for maintenance is provided to ensure that the buffers establishes.

 After the riparian buffer is planted, Washington State will provide cost share to maintian the buffer to specifications for the first 5 years.
 A maintenance prescription written by a Skagit Conservation District technician will identify activities and their costs to ensure the successful establishment of the buffer.

 Is CREP right for your property?

-A Skagit Conservation District Resource Specialist will visit your property to make a no-obligation site assessment.
-The Resource Specialist will discuss buffer design options and provide estimates of the rental rate and the signing bonus.
-The site assessment is also a good opportunity for questions and answers about the program and site-specific issues.
-Please contact the Skagit Conservation District to schedule a site assessment.
+To find out, contact the Skagit Conservation District at 360-428-4313 and a Skagit Conservation District Resource Specialist will visit your property for a free site assessment.
+The Resource Specialist will discuss buffer design options and provide estimates of the rental rate.
+The site assessment is also a good opportunity for any questions about the program and site-specific issues.

 To enroll in CREP, Skagit Conservation District at 360-428-4313 and/or the Farm Service Agency at 360-428-7758.